 Advance Registration Only:

 Registration is through our online shopping cart only.
-Registration opens every Monday at 10:00 a.m. preceding each event and runs through Thursday, 5:00 p.m. or till filled.
+Registration opens June 20th & runs through Thursday, 5:00 p.m. the week of the event; or till filled.

-1. Select the appropriate team age and division in our shopping cart, provide the team name in the checkout process (which is both players last names, ex: Oyos/Yedor), then pay.
+1. Select the appropriate team age and division in our shopping cart, provide the team name (which is both players last names, ex: Oyos/Yedor), player USAV information, then pay.
 Creating an account will facilitate future registrations.

-2. Once you pay, you'll received two emails; the 1st is a receipt, the second (w/in 24 hrs.) will be your entry ticket/waiver form.
+2. Once you pay, you'll received two emails; the 1st is a receipt, the second will be your entry ticket/waiver form (within a day or two).
 Parents must sign the waiver.
 The teams must present this entry ticket at the registration desk at check-in, which usually runs between 9:15, 9:30 (depending on venue) through 10 the day of the tourney.

-3. Then, on Thursday or Friday, we'll send you information concerning our check-in procedures.
+3. On Thursday or Friday the week of the tourney, we'll send you information concerning our check-in procedures.

 Refunds: Tourney fees are non-refundable.
-We play rain or shine.
+We play rain or shine; unless the weather is hazardous (Ex: lightning).
 Having said that, teams that can't make the tourney, for whatever reason, can transfer their entry ticket, as long as the transfer follows our guidelines, below.

-Transfers: Can't make the Event?
+Entry Ticket Transfers: Can't make the event?
 Tourney entries are transferable.
-But the replacement team must qualify for the same category and division (ex: girl's 14U).
+But the replacement team must qualify for the same category and division.
+For instance, a girl's 14u open team could only transfer their spot to another 14u open team.
 See our rules for details.

-Tourney Duration: The tourney starts at 10:00 with a rules meeting running from 10 - 10:15.
-Pool play will then begin.
-Pool play usually ends at around 1:30 - 2:00.
+Tourney Check-in: Time vary based on venue.
+It could be as early as 8 am in the suburbs, 9:00 am in Chicago.
+We'll post and email details to participants.
+Tourney Duration: The tourney starts with a 15 minute rules meeting, then pool play begins.
+Pool play usually runs for 3 1/2 - 4 hours.
 For those teams (about 3/5ths) that don't make the playoffs, the tourney will end.
-The tourney will last longer for those teams that advance to the playoff round.
+The tourney runs longer for those teams that advance to the playoff round.

 Qualifications: Players must know the standard beach volleyball rules and they must supply their own volleyballs.
 Further, they must obtain a parent or guardian's approval - that's accomplished by having that person sign our waiver/entry ticket.